chsiva/git_basics/readme.md

      Note:  pfx is a secure pkcs#12 file with password protected - commonly used for securely export and import privare keys

-# Why GitHub upgrades -
+# GitHub upgrades
     To ensure you benefit from latest security patches, features, and bug fixes while minimizing the potential disruption of larger version jumps.

-# what actions when we upgarde Git servers
+    what actions when we upgarde Git servers
     Most helpful actions include :
     Backup craetion > testing lower environment > following recommended upgrade Path > utilizing maintenance mode during the upgrade > carefully managing backups> rollback plan in         case of any issues > essentially planning and controlled process to minimize downtime and potential disruptions to user

     Actions to perform before change implement to save time and maintian communication with users/teams

-     sanapshot/backup request
+     - sanapshot/backup request
-     check diskspace is > 15% # $df -h ()
+     - check diskspace is > 15% # $df -h ()
-     download package from nexus # curl -L -O <packege> [ size of pkg ranges from 7 -10 GB ] Inform users via communication channel on GitHub channel
+     - download package from nexus # curl -L -O <packege> [ size of pkg ranges from 7 -10 GB ]
+     - Inform users via communication channel on GitHub channel

     Actions to perform to implement upgrade

      - Take snapshot/backup
      - enable maintainence mode # ghe-cluster-maintanence -s